MaxMonteil/awe/README.md

 # AWE

-The Accessible Web Engine aims to make the web more accessible by following WACG 2.0 standard.
+The Accessibility Web Engine aims to make the web more accessible by following WACG 2.0 standard.

 ## AWE API Functions